AthanasiosNathanail/Image-Classification-with-Pytorch-on-a-Custom-Dataset/README.md

 (works similarly for jpeg or jpg image format)

 That is, each folder in the root directory is the name of a class, and within each of those folders are the images that correspond to that class.
-The images in the custom dataset used for this notebook are currently in the form of:
+The images in the custom dataset used for this notebook are placed in a folder named "Images", in the form of:

     repository main folder/Images/class1/1.jpg
     repository main folder/Images/class1/2.jpg